phan/phan/internal/CLI-HELP.md

   TCP port for Phan to listen for JSON requests on, in daemon mode.
   (e.g. `default`, which is an alias for port 4846.)
   `phan_client` can be used to communicate with the Phan Daemon.

+ --save-baseline <path/to/baseline.php>
+  Generates a baseline of pre-existing issues that can be used to suppress pre-existing issues in subsequent runs (with --load-baseline)

+  This baseline depends on the environment, CLI and config settings used to run Phan (e.g. --dead-code-detection, plugins, etc.)

+  Paths such as .phan/baseline.php, .phan/baseline_deadcode.php, etc. are recommended.

+ --load-baseline <path/to/baseline.php>
+  Loads a baseline of pre-existing issues to suppress.

+  (For best results, the baseline should be generated with the same/similar environment and settings as those used to run Phan)

  -v, --version
   Print Phan's version number